How to get AAIA certified

 Maintain and hold an active qualifying certification

-Candidates must hold an active CISA or a qualified advanced-auditing certification (VIEW FULL LIST).
+AAIA candidates must hold an active CISA or another select qualified designation.
+VIEW FULL LIST.

 Earn & report CPE hours